SuavecitoInc/netsuite-to-shopify-product-lambda/README.md

-# NetsSuite to Shopify Product - Lambda
+# NetSuite to Shopify Product - Lambda

 > This is an AWS Lambda to create Shopify Products from NetSuite Items.
 It leverages the AWS Cloud Development Kit (CDK) for streamlined deployment on AWS.